dannybirds/ebird_db/README.md

 # ebird_db

-`ebird_db` is a script that reads data from an eBird TAR file into a postgres database.
+`ebird_db` is a script that reads data from an eBird tar or zip file into a postgres database.

-It's very far turnkey, but with some babysitting (and maybe commenting/un-commenting of code) you'll get it to work.
+For large files, it's very far from turnkey, but with some babysitting (and maybe commenting/un-commenting of code) you'll get it to work.
 You got this.

-The TAR file must contain the sampling (checklist metadata) file in addition to the observations file.
+The archive file must contain the sampling (checklist metadata) file in addition to the observations file.

 ## Setting things up